 The complete expulsion or extraction of a fetus after 22 completed weeks of gestational age, irrespective of whether it is a live birth or stillbirth.

-Fluid-filled central region of the blastocyst.
+The fluid-filled central region of the blastocyst.

 The stage of preimplantation embryo development that occurs around day 5–6 after insemination.
 The blastocyst contains a fluid-filled central cavity, an outer layer of cells, and an inner group of cells.